The Case of FBA as a DEX Processing Model: Introduction

-\paragraph{Rationale} We model \emph{a single DEX}, many \emph{arbitrageurs} who can apply market-making and front-running strategies, \emph{common investors} who submit inelastic trading orders, and \emph{informed traders} who submit trades after observing publicly or privately available information about asset valuation jumps.
-Arbitrageurs are addressed as \emph{market makers} (MM, or liquidity providers) when applying market-making strategy, and as \emph{front-runners} when front-running investors, traders, and MM.
-Our focus is then on how MMs set their quotes, which decide the amount by which the ask price exceeds the bid price (i.e., the bid-ask spread).
+\paragraph{Analysis framework} In the DEX we consider three types of players: (1) \emph{common investors} who submit inelastic trading orders, (2) \emph{informed traders} who submit trades after observing publicly or privately available information about asset valuation jumps, and (3) (many) \emph{arbitrageurs} who can apply market-making (i.e., placing orders to facilitate trades) and front-running strategies.
+Arbitrageurs are addressed as \emph{liquidity providers} (LPs) when applying the market-making strategy, and as \emph{front-runners} when front-running investors, traders, or other LPs.
+Our focus is then on how LPs set up their quotes, which decide the amount by which the asking price exceeds the bid price, i.e., the bid-ask spread.

-On the one hand, common investors are price takers and thus the source of profits for MMs.
-On the other, informed traders and front-runners can cause losses to MMs by reacting to information faster.
-This is also called \textit{adverse selection risk}.
-Hence, the arrival rates of investors and public or private information about asset valuation changes help MMs determine the bid-ask spread.
-An MM does not set it too high considering that other arbitrageurs can improve on it to profitably trade with common investors.
-The MM does not set it too small either to absorb the potential loss from adverse selection.
-In the latter scenario, the markups for tolerating the adverse selection is the \emph{welfare loss} of our interest.
-It is considered as a loss of common investors' and traders' welfare because this portion of the spreads does not need to be paid when there is no arbitraging.
+Putting ourselves in LPs' shoes, common investors are price takers and thus the \textit{source of profits}.
+Informed traders and front-runners cause \textit{losses} to LPs by reacting to information faster, which is also called the \textit{adverse selection risk}~\cite{glosten1985bid,budish2015high}.
+Hence, the arrival rates of common investors and the changes in public or private information about asset valuation affect how LPs determine the bid-ask spread.
+An LP does not set it to be too high, considering that other arbitrageurs can improve on it (i.e., setting a lower spread) to trade with common investors and earn a profit.
+The LP does not make it too small either, to absorb the potential loss from adverse selection.
+Here, the \textit{markup} set aside to tolerate this adverse selection risk is the \emph{welfare loss} of our interest.
+It is considered a ``loss'' of the welfare of common investors and traders because this portion of the spreads does not need to be paid when there is no adverse selection.
+Aside from the welfare loss, we are also interested in \emph{liquidity provision}, which is measured with the bid-ask spread itself.
+Overall, the spread consists of the markup (i.e., the welfare loss) and the price impact of new incoming orders (because it may reflect public or private information about the underlying asset's price changes).

-\paragraph{Results} For \textbf{welfare loss}, (1) if there is \emph{no} private information in DEXes, then FBA always imposes a smaller (zero) welfare loss compared with CLOB.
-When a specific DEX design allows the existence of privately informed parties (e.g., a board member or developer capable of effectively dictating protocol updates), adverse selection is present under FBA, causing it to inflict positive welfare loss.